-The Utilities Department is diligent about making sure that water is safely and efficiently delivered to customers.
+The Utilities Department diligently ensures that water is safely and efficiently delivered to customers.
 Chesterfield County water consumers can be assured that the water they drink meets or exceeds federal drinking-water standards.
 The water-quality testing program is aggressive in meeting the standards, representing far more additional tests beyond the minimum levels required by law.

 Maintaining the water quality in the James River and the Chesapeake Bay is equally as important to the social and economic future of Chesterfield County and the commonwealth of Virginia.
 The Proctors Creek and the Falling Creek wastewater treatment plants play significant roles in achieving this goal by consistently meeting all environmental regulations.
 Both plants have received awards of excellence from the Environmental Protection Agency, the Virginia Department of Environmental Quality, and the Virginia Water Environment Association.
-The Proctors Creek Wastewater Treatment Plant currently is undergoing an expansion.
-Both plants are currently being upgraded to remove nutrients to better protect the James River and Chesapeake Bay.
+In 2013, nutrient upgrades were completed for both plants.
+These facility upgrades help ensure that Chesterfield County is a responsible steward of the environment and better protect the James River and Chesapeake Bay.

 The Chesterfield County Utilities Department prides itself on the quality of its products and services, financial stability, customer service and workplace environment.
 The department’s business/performance plan is established around these four components.
 Performance measures that track how well we meet department goals are established for every work section in the department.
 Ensuring that each section is performing to its potential is reviewed throughout the year.

 Progressive management and efficient department operations also have allowed the department to become a recognized leader in Virginia as well as the nation.
 Following are examples illustrating the department’s effectiveness: